sergiocollado/potpourri/Notes_on_Linux/02_Notes_on_memory_management_in_Linux_kernel.md

 Then comes the SLAB allocator which is built on top of the page allocator, getting pages from it and returning smaller memory entities (by mean of slabs and caches).
 This is the allocator on which the kmalloc allocator relies on.

+WATCH OUT! because the SLAB allocator is in the list to be deprecated: https://www.phoronix.com/news/Linux-Deprecating-Removing-SLAB

 ### kmalloc family allocation